 MongoDB Charts provides several sample dashboards that use various sample data sources.
 You can add a sample dashboard to explore different examples of charts you can create.

 You can add a new sample dashboard even if you have an existing sample dashboard in your Charts project.
 This can be useful if you have changed a sample dashboard and want a fresh copy.

-To create a sample dashboard:
+To add a sample dashboard:

-creates a new Sample Dashboard of which you are the
+to create a new Sample Dashboard of which you are the

 You can also create a Sample Dashboard by going through the Charts Welcome Experience.

 Sample dashboards come with preset example dashboard filters.
 You can adjust these filters to modify the data that appears on your dashboard.
 To learn more about filtering dashboard data, see Filter Dashboards by Field Values.